GDIK2022/GDIK-GeoComponent-Suite/doc/components.md

 | zoom       | no       | number     | -          | yes      | Initial / current zoom level
 | lng        | no       | string     | de         | yes      | Language of text elements like tooltips

+#### Methods

+##### getImage(mimetype)

+This function returns a Base64 encoded string representation of current map section with all active back- and foreground layers.
+The mimetype parameter is optional.
+The default is "image/png".

 #### Example

 ```